decuant/Tavolozza/README.md

 ## Tavolozza - rel.
 0.0.3 (2021/08/16)

-An application to test colours on a test dialog, this simplifies the creation of color schemes.
+An application to test colours on a sketch dialog, this simplifies the creation of color schemes.

 The application runs with ```Lua 5.4.3```, ```wxWidgets 3.1.5```, ```wxLua 3.1.0.0``` and ```luasocket 3.0-rc1```.